Cubes and Their Centers: Orthoplex Vertex Problem

 \begin{thm}[Theorem \ref{int:orthocon} in the Introduction] For any $n, p\in \N$ and $s\in[0,n]$, we can find sets $B_H, B_B, B_P, B_f, S_H, S_B, S_P,$ and $S_f\subseteq \R^n$ such that $B_X$ contains the vertices of an orthoplex around each point in $S_X$ for any $X\in\{H,B,P, f,\}$, $\dim_X(S_X)=s$ for $X\in\{H,B,P\}$, $|S_f|=p$, and \begin{enumerate} \item $\dim_P(B_P)\leq \frac{2n-1}{2n}\dim_P(S_P)$ \item $\overline{\dim}_B(B_B)\leq \frac{2n-1}{2n} \underline{\dim}_B(S_B)$ \item $|B_f|\leq O(|S_f|^{2n-1}{2n})$ \item $\dim_H(B_H)\leq \dim_H(S_H)-1$. \end{enumerate}

-\end{thm} \begin{proof}[Proof for discrete, box counting, and packing dimension.]
+\end{thm} \begin{proof}[Proof for discrete, box-counting, and packing dimension.]
 A cube has vertices in at least $n$ independent directions from the center, so we may take the vertex constructions for the cube and apply a linear map to get constructsion for (2),(3), and (4).
 More explicitly, there are $B'_X$ and $S'_X$ for $x\in \{P,B,f\}$ satisfying the conditions $(1), (2), $ and $(3)$ where $B'_X$ contains the vertices of a cuber around each point in $S'_X$ (Theorems 5.4, 6.1, and 2.3 respectively).
 There is a basis $b_1,...,b_n$ for $\R^n$ such that $x\pm b_i\in B'_X$ for every $x\in S'_X$ and $1\leq i\leq n$.
 Let $g$ be the invertible linear function defined by $g(b_i)=e_i$ Then, $S_X=g(S'_x)$ and $B_X=g(B'_X)$ is as desired. \end{proof}

-To get a construction for the Hausdorff dimension, we will generalize an argument from \cite{op}.
-The key is the splicing operation $SPL$ (defined in \cite{op}) which takes a sequence of sets in some $\R^m$ and returns a set in $\R^m$.
-Most of the important properties of this set are established in lemma $3.7$ and proposition $3.6$ in \cite{op}.
-We will need the following:
+To get a construction for the Hausdorff dimension, we will generalize the arguments \cite[Section 3]{op}.
+The important points are the splicing operation $SPL$, which takes a sequence of sets in some $\R^m$ and returns a set in $\R^m$, and a method for constructing sets with strong intersection properties.

 \begin{lem} Let $X_i, Z_i, Y_i\subseteq \R^m$ for some $m$ and all $i\in\N$.